2023 Good Morning America Book Club List: The Best Books Ranked

 The Maid by Nita Prose

-January 2022 Good Morning America Book Club Pick
+January 2022 Good Morning America Pick

-Molly works as a maid in a grand hotel and gets joy from leaving things orderly and pristine.
+Molly Gray works as a maid in a grand hotel and gets joy from leaving things orderly and pristine.
 Molly struggles with reading social cues and has had even more trouble since her gran can no longer help.

 When Molly finds a dead body in a room at the hotel, she becomes a prime suspect and will need all her friends to help her.